Beyond the Lascar Group: Introduction

 Shelah \cite{shelah} recognized the algebraic imaginaries as a critical geometry associated with a first-order theory $T$.
 The automorphism group is a profinite quotient of $Aut(M)$ (for $M$ a sufficiently homogeneous model of $T$), and a perfect Galois duality holds between them.
 For T=ACF one recovers Galois's duality in full.
 This was for any theory; for stable $T$, Shelah showed how amalgamation of substructures is controlled by his group.

-Kim and Pillay \cite{kim-pillay} defined the {\em bounded hyperimaginaries} as a generalization of the algebraic imaginaries; their automorphism group is a compact topological group.
+Lascar and Pillay \cite{lascar-pillay} defined the {\em bounded hyperimaginaries} as a generalization of the algebraic imaginaries; their automorphism group is a compact topological group.
+(See also \cite{kim-pillay}; the term Kim-Pillay group, and space, comes from \cite{h-simple}.)
 Once again this is valid for any first-order theory; for simple theories, it controls amalgamation.
 This equally beautiful theory later became absorbed in continuous logic, and indeed in \cite{byu} is not even terminologically separated from Shelah's algebraic imaginaries.

 It was Lascar, more than a decade earlier, who suggested that a richer Galois group is needed in unstable theories.
 He defined two candidates; the compact one used by Kim-Pillay, and a a bigger common quotient of the groups $Aut(M)$, called the general Lascar group.
 The latter was much studied recently, but was never found to be the automorphism group of any meaningful geometry (see e.g. \cite{kms} for a related negative result.)
-Newelski, Krupinski, Pillay, Rzepecki, Simon and others, working group-theoretically, showed suggestively that the general Lascar group was in turn a quotient of a compact group; see the introduction to \cite{patterns} for more detailed references.)
+Krupi\'nski, Pillay, and Rzepecki \cite{kpr}, \cite{kns} , working group-theoretically, showed suggestively that the general Lascar group was in turn a quotient of a compact group; see the introduction to \cite{patterns} for more detailed references.

 In \cite{patterns}, a common subspace $\CU$ of all type spaces over models was identified, generalizing the Shelah space and Kim-Pillay space for stable and simple theories, and having significant structure beyond the topology.
 While canonical and closely related to definability in $T$, the automorphism groups $Aut(M)$ of models of $T$ do not naturally act on $\CU$.
 We show here, however, that they do admit a useful {\em quasi-action}.
-A {\em quasi-homomorphism} $\phi: G \to H:K$ between two groups $G,H$, relative to an `error set' $K \subset H$, is a map $\phi$ satisfying $\phi(1)=1$ and $\phi(xy) \in \phi(x)\phi(y) K$, for all $x,y \in G$.
+A {\em quasi-homomorphism} $\phi: G \to H:K$ between two groups $G,H$, relative to an `error set' $K \subset H$, is a map $\phi$ satisfying $\phi(1)=1$ and $\phi(xy\inv) \in \phi(x)\phi(y\inv)K$ for all $x,y \in G$.
 This is of interest when $K$ is small in some sense.
 We find a quasi-homomorphism $\varphi: Aut(M) \to Aut(\CU):\Sh$.
 The error set $\Sh$ derives from a fundamental `neighbor' relation going back to \cite{lascar} (on $Aut(M)$ for highly saturated $M$) and \cite{shelah-simple} (for indiscernible sequences), and defined here on the core $\CU$.

 Given a quasi-homomorphism $\phi: G \to H:K$, one can of course factor out the group $\la K \ra$ generated by $K$ so as to obtain an ordinary homomorphism $G \to H/\la K \ra$.
 In the case of the quasi-homomorphism $Aut(M) \to Aut(\CU):\Sh$ described above, this would recover the general Lascar group.